A Brief History of CASS

 - In 1988 Dr. Laurence Peterson became director for the next decade until 1997.

-- In 1996, CASS moved from the Applied Physics and Math building into new space in the Sponsored Engineering and Research Facility (SERF) building on the UCSD campus, with an allocation of 27,500 ASF on the top two floors.
+- In 1996, CASS moved from the Applied Physics and Math building into new space in the Science and Engineering Research Facility (SERF) building on the UCSD campus, with an allocation of 27,500 ASF on the top two floors.
 This move consolidated the various groups in CASS and provided for more frequent interaction between researchers in different disciplines.

 - In 1997 Dr. Arthur Wolfe assumed directorship of CASS.
 Two Associate Directors, Drs.
 James Matteson and David Tytler supported him.
 During this time CASS became a more diverse unit, organized in a number of smaller groups, as opposed to the earlier model dominated by a few large projects.